ggaryaman12/NuvertOS-Task/README.md

 ##
 ## 👨‍💻 Feature 3
-:white_check_mark: **Compound Details Page** : (Use Routing) On click of each car,  the route changes to a page to display the relevant compound details:
+:white_check_mark: **Compound Details Page** : (Use Routing) On click of each card,  the route changes to a page to display the relevant compound details:
  - Compound Name
  - Compound Image
  - Description